Hush...Hush, Sweet Charlotte: Plot

 In 1927, young Southern belle Charlotte Hollis and her married lover John Mayhew plan to elope during a party at the Hollis family's antebellum mansion in Ascension Parish, Louisiana.
 Charlotte's father, Sam, confronts John over the affair and intimidates him with the news that John's wife Jewel visited the day before and revealed the affair.
 John pretends to Charlotte he can no longer love her and that they must part.
 Shortly after, John is ambushed and decapitated in the summerhouse by an assailant with a cleaver.
 Charlotte returns to the house in a bloodstained dress, which all of the guests witness.

-Thirty-seven years later, Charlotte, a spinster, having inherited the estate after her father died, is tended to by her loyal housekeeper, Velma.
+Thirty-seven years later, Charlotte, a spinster, having inherited the estate after her father died in 1928, is tended to by her loyal housekeeper, Velma.
 In the intervening years, John's death has remained an unsolved murder, though it is commonly held that Charlotte was responsible.
-Despite notice from the Louisiana Highway Commission that she has been evicted from the property to make way for the impending construction of a new interstate, Charlotte is defiant, and threatens the demolition crew with a rifle.
+Despite notice from the Louisiana Highway Commission that she has been evicted from the property to make way for the impending construction of a new interstate, Charlotte is defiant and threatens the demolition crew with a rifle.
 Seeking help in her fight against the Highway Commission, Charlotte summons Miriam, her successful businesswoman cousin who lived with the family as a girl but has since moved to New York City.
-Miriam returns and soon renews her relationship with Drew Bayliss, a local doctor who jilted her.
+Miriam returns and soon renews her relationship with Drew Bayliss, a local doctor who walked out on her, in fear of his name being linked to the scandal.
 Charlotte's sanity soon deteriorates following Miriam's arrival, her nights haunted by a mysterious harpsichord playing the song John wrote for her and by the appearance of his disembodied hand and head.
-Suspecting that Miriam and Drew are after Charlotte's money, Velma seeks help from Mr. Willis, an insurance investigator from England who is still fascinated by the case and who has visited Mayhew's ailing widow, Jewel; she gave him an envelope to be opened only after her death.
+Suspecting that Miriam and Drew are after Charlotte's money, Velma seeks help from Mr. Willis, an insurance investigator from England who is still fascinated by the case and who has visited John's ailing widow, Jewel; she gave him an envelope to be opened only after her death.